Double Layer Chocolate Sprinkle Cake

 - Two boxes of donut mix

 - Extra sprinkle packs (if you want to cover the sides like in the photo.
-You can also use the sprinkles that come in the two boxes for a less concentrated sprinkle effect.)
+You can also use the sprinkles that come in the two boxes for a less sprinkled effect.)

 - Two six inch cake pans